shxlpa/shxlpa0/content/engineering/_index.md

 ### Systems Engineering Internship @ Arc Boats

-At Arc, I developed an automated high voltage test interface to validate the build quality of Arc’s 226 kwh battery, saving 20 labor hrs/week.
+At Arc, I developed an automated high voltage test interface to validate the build quality of Arc’s 226 kwh battery.

 I automated the pre-charge, pack charge, hipot and battery management system (BMS) tests by repurposing the boat's vehicle control unit (VCU).
 I learned and repurposed Arc's proprietary CAN framework to control the VCU and custom peripherals.